Frequently Asked Questions

 PK4 campers need the following additional items:

-- Nap mat or blanket for rest time (K campers can opt into nap during PK-4th weeks too);
+- **summer only** Nap mat or blanket for rest time (K campers can opt into nap during PK-4th weeks too);

 We know that some camps have dozens to a hundred campers in a week.We consciously create a small, intimate camp experience, hopefully allowing campers to let their guard down and truly relax.

 We have 14-18 children in most camps.
 Some camps are dual class and we break into two age-based groups of about that size.
 For that level of enrollment, we hire two lead teachers and an assistant.
 At least one of the lead teachers is a certified yoga instructor specializing in children.

 Age requirements vary by camp and by season.
 During the school year, grade designations are the grade in which your camper is currently enrolled.
 During summer, grade designation is the grade in which they will enroll that fall.

 We have limited space available for 4 year old (PK4) campers.
 We love 4 year olds, but they have different needs and abilities than 8 year olds in yoga class or arts and crafts and they require more attention and assistance for things like bathroom visits, managing shoes, following directions, staying with the group on outings, keeping track of and carrying their belongings, etc.

 Overall, our day camps are small – 16-20 kids.
 When we enroll just a few 4 year olds, we find everyone has fun.
 The older campers and staff are able to help the little ones keep up during activities and outings while still doing the activities that the older campers enjoy.
 When we enroll lots of 4 year olds, it completely changes the camp dynamic.
 That’s why we limited the number of 4 year olds – same camp, separate roster – during single-class camps during the school year.